SanjaySunil/CovidTracker/README.md

 ## What's CovidTracker?

-<a href="https://github.com/sanjaysunil/covidtracker">CovidTracker</a> is a React application that provides you with worldwide data including deaths, cases and recovered cases.
+<a href="https://github.com/sanjaysunil/covidtracker">CovidTracker</a> is a React web application that provides you with worldwide data including deaths, cases and recovered cases.
 <br/>

 <!-- Installation -->